Nonlocal Advantage of Quantum Coherence in Top Quarks: NAQC in top quarks

 The top panel illustrates the NAQC, quantified via the \( C^{\mathrm{na}}_{l_1} \) measure, for the processes \( q\bar{q} \to t\bar{t} \) and \( gg \to t\bar{t} \), respectively.
 In the top-left plot, corresponding to the quark–antiquark annihilation channel, NAQC is largely absent across the kinematic phase space, except within a narrow region characterized by large scattering angles (\( \theta \to \pi/2 \)) and high boosts (\( \beta \to 1 \)).
 In contrast, the top-right plot, associated with the gluon–gluon fusion channel, exhibits a more pronounced presence of NAQC over a broader range of both low and high values of \( \beta \) and \( \theta \).

 It is important to note that while NAQC is always accompanied by Bell nonlocality, the converse does not hold.
-This is consistent with the established hierarchy of quantum correlations, where Bell nonlocality constitutes a stronger form of quantum correlation than NAQC ~\cite{Mondal:2017prp}.
-Furthermore, although previous studies have shown that the Bell inequality is violated across a broad region of phase space in the \( q\bar{q} \to t\bar{t} \) process ~\cite{Afik:2022kwm}, our results indicate that NAQC emerges only within a restricted subset of this phase space.
+This is consistent with the established hierarchy of quantum correlations, where NAQC constitutes a stronger form of quantum correlation than Bell nonlocality~\cite{Mondal:2017prp}.\\ Furthermore, although previous studies have shown that the Bell inequality may be violated across a broad region of phase space in the \( q\bar{q} \to t\bar{t} \) process~\cite{Fabbrichesi:2021npl}, our results indicate that NAQC emerges only within a restricted subset of this phase space.

 Similarly, the bottom panel illustrate the \( C^{\mathrm{na}}_{\mathrm{re}} \) measure.
 The overall behavior mirrors that observed with the \( l_1 \)-norm measure; however, the regions where NAQC is achieved are noticeably reduced.
-This outcome aligns with expectations, as the \( l_1 \)-norm of coherence typically identifies a broader subset of states exhibiting NAQC compared to the relative entropy measure ~\cite{Hu:2018mxh}.
+This outcome aligns with expectations, as the \( l_1 \)-norm of coherence typically identifies a broader subset of states exhibiting NAQC compared to the relative entropy measure~\cite{Hu:2018mxh}.